John N. Gardner

 director of the National Resource Center and of the nationally acclaimed University

-In his role as the founding director and Senior Fellow with the National Resource Center for The First-Year Experience and Students in Transition, John N. Gardner engages in a range of activities and initiatives with the Center; its department partner, University 101 Programs; the University of South Carolina, Columbia; and the USC system, including:
+In his role as the founding director and Senior Fellow with the National Resource Center, John N. Gardner engages in a range of activities and initiatives with the Center; its department partner, University 101 Programs; the University of South Carolina Columbia; and the USC system, including:

 Supporting and assisting the staff of the National Resource Center as they offer programs and resources in support of the mission and vision of the Center, develop new initiatives, and evaluate these efforts.